Best Materials For Trafficked Flat Roofs?

-What is the best material for a highly trafficked flat roof?
+Best Materials For Trafficked Flat Roofs: We look at what is the best material for a highly trafficked flat roof?

 Whilst its initial function has always been to ensure the building and those inside remain dry, warm and unaffected from the elements, the commercial roof has in more recent times become a favourite location for various plant, air handling units, PV and solar arrays, satellite dishes, terraces, pipework….. the list goes on.